w3c/wot-testing/plan/testing_2022.md

 General tools for testing authentication implementations might also be useful:
 OAuth2, password guessing.

-Can focus on finding weaknesses rather than full vulnernability.
+Can focus on finding weaknesses rather than full vulnerabilities.
 Should start with tools that are known to work on Things, e.g. WoT Testbench.

 ### Architecture 1.1